iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 <img src="\images\docs\technical_documentation\alphashape\grid_en.webp" alt="r5 isochrone" style="max-height:150px;"/>

 The resolution of the grid cells depends on the Web Mercator zoom levels.
 Meanwhile, the resolution is a trade-off between performance and accuracy.
 Different zoom levels are implemented for walking/cycling and public transport.
 To consider the fact that walking and cycling is requiring analyses focusing on the local level.
-Generally speaking higher resolutions are producing high-resolution results but are paired with longer computations times.
+Generally speaking, higher resolutions are producing high-resolution results but are paired with longer computation times.

 #### Visualization